laujonat/Data-Structure-Algos/lru_cache/README.md

 Well, an LRU cache is built using a combination of two data structures: a hash map, and a linked list.

-This is how we'll use the linked list: Each node in the list will hold a cached object.
+Linked List: Each node in the list will hold a cached object.
 We'll always add new nodes to the end of the list, so the nodes at the end will always be the freshest, while those at the beginning are the oldest.
 Whenever an object is requested and found in the cache,